crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 With the advance of enclosure, settlement and agriculture one has the conditions for surpluses to arise.
 This means three things: a class society emerges from the accumulation of surpluses, thus one has specialisation, including in the form of religion, a priest class, who become custodians of ritual.
 Secondly, former matrilineal relations become patriarchal ones, initially through the formal domination of patriarchy, in a culture of ritualised king sacrifice, then its real domination, through direct male authority.
-Thirdly, one has the emergence of warfare, as clans fight for control of grain and cattle.
+Thirdly, one has the emergence of warfare, as clans fight for control of grain and cattle (11).

 <br />